eyedeekay/aluminumoxynitride/README.md

 configure Chromium-based browsers to visit I2P sites, without interfering with your main browser configuration.

+It installs extensions in the browsing profile prior to launching it.
+Those are:

+ - I2P Chrome Configuration
+ - Ublock Origin
+ - ScriptSafe(Possibly redundant)
+ - LocalCDN
+ - Onion Browser

+They were picked for similarity with i2p.plugins.tor-manager's extension loadout.

 This is **NOT FINISHED** software, but it is usable and probably pretty good at what it's supposed to do.